|Proper Name||The Great Padashan Empire|

 |Terrain||Deserts and oases, hills and grasslands, rocky badlands|

-Padashan is a massive, sprawling empire which dominates central Qeshir.
-This vast land is saturated with religious fervor, deep rooted tradition.
-It is ruled by a single family, a dynasty, which has absolute control.
-Now in the eleventh dynasty.
+Padashan is one of the preimminent civilizations of the known world.
+This sprawling empire is concentrated along the lower reaches of the Nupar river valley and dominates much of central Qeshir.
+This Padashan Empire is known for time honored traditions and rituals, a deeply rooted class system and a single, empire spanning religion.
+Traditionally ruled by a single family, a dynasty, that usually takes power from the previous dynasty through a violent revolt or a military coup.
+Each dynasty rules for centuries and has absolute control over the lands and the people.
+The current dynasty, the eleventh, has been in power for about 200 years.
 Much of the population lives in small farming villages along the great Nupar River Valley or one of its tributaries.
 Nomadic herders roam the vast dry regions of the interior.
-Slavery is widely practiced in throughout the Padashan Empire.
+Slavery is widely practiced throughout the Padashan Empire.
 Most are primitive foreigners (aswanar, eshtari, etc) or are financially indebted.
 Slaves are usually well treated.

-Varied.
-The empire covers a lot of area.
-Several different borders.
+Due to its vast size, the geography of the empire is varied.
 Most of the Padashan Empire has a hot, arid climate and poor soil which makes large scale farming difficult.
 The Empire is also poor in timber, but has good mineral resources.
 The central province of the Padashan Empire is Nalihar, the coastal northern region where the capital city is found.
 Nalihar has a mild climate, excellent soil, good stone quarries, some timber and good mineral wealth.
 The province of Nalihar also conducts extensive irrigation which improves farming.

 The interior of the Padashan Empire is vast and dry with poor soil.
 Little farming is conducted her as most of the land supports only hardy grasses and scrub brush.
 These large barren regions are collectively known as the Drylands.